sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 ## Static pages

-TODO: If pages is released, remove this
+TODO: Once pages is released, remove this

 A few components in the template app contain texts that are not included in the `en.json` file, namely _AboutPage_, _PrivacyPolicy_, and